[Updated on March 9, 2022]

 Hiking in the Blue Ridge Mountains allows us to immerse ourselves in one of the most beautiful regions in the US, replete with sprawling vistas, cascading waterfalls, and colorful flora.

-For travelers visiting North Carolina (or residents looking to get out and about), there are an array of fantastic Blue Ridge Parkway hikes available, from the southernmost reaches of the state to the northerm border with Virginia.
+For travelers visiting the state of North Carolina (or residents looking to get out and about), there are an array of fantastic Blue Ridge Parkway hikes available, from the southernmost to the northern border with Virginia.